lydiahallie/javascript-questions/README.md

 In ES6, we can initialize parameters with a default value.
 The value of the parameter will be the default value, if no other value has been passed to the function, or if the value of the parameter is `"undefined"`.
 In this case, we spread the properties of the `value` object into a new object, so `x` has the default value of `{ number: 10 }`.

-The defeault argument is evaluated at _call time_!
+The default argument is evaluated at _call time_!
 Every time we call the function, a _new_ object is created.
 We invoke the `multiply` function the first two times without passing a value: `x` has the default value of `{ number: 10 }`.
 We then log the multiplied value of that number, which is `20`.

 The third time we invoke multiply, we do pass an argument: the object valled `value`.
 The `*=` operator is actually shorthand for `x.number = x.number * 2`: we modify the value of `x.number`, and log the multiplied value `20`.